Gold Medal winner at the

 My core principles are simple: 'Right plant, right place', a concept popularized by Beth Chatto, the great garden designer and author, in the 1960s.
 For plants to truly thrive they have to be happy, and that means putting them in the right soil, in the right location at the right time.
 Happy plants make the most beautiful gardens and that is what I strive for.

-On occasions where I am supplying plants and trees for one of my designs I will always try to source them from the best suppliers and growers.
-Most are local but I will occasionally look further afield if I want something more exotic.
+When supplying plants and trees for my clients I will always try to source them from the best suppliers and growers.
+Most are local but if necessary I will look further afield to find what I want.
 All my suppliers will have issued the plants with UK Plant Passports which means that they meet UK Plant Health Standards and are free from quarantine pests and diseases.
 This maintains biosecurity and prevents spreading plant health issues.

 I am an advocate of organic gardening.
 For me that means using natural methods to control pests and diseases rather than synthetic chemicals.
 I believe that a holistic approach can create a sustainable ecosystem, which in the long run is not only better for the garden but is also better for the wider environment.